 - It has done something significant in the chat.

 In the chat, the agent decides when to write a diary entry based on the conversation content.
-This differs from handling triggers and events, where the agent will always write a diary entry.
+For triggers and events, it typically writes one entry per processed event when diary writing is enabled.
 Writing a diary entry after every chat message would be too verbose and not useful.

 Activity log